DataThirstLtd/databricks.vsts.tools/README.md

 Based upon PowerShell module available here: https://github.com/DataThirstLtd/azure.databricks.cicd.tools

 # Deploy Scripts
 This Task can deploy a folder of scripts from your repo/build into your Databricks Workspace.
-It assume the files have been exported in "Source" format and are either Python (py), Scala, SQL or R files.
+It assumes the files have been exported in "Source" format and are either Python (py), Scala, SQL or R files.

 To export your scripts in bulk in the correct format see the link to the PowerShell module above and the Export function within it.